Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 ← Swipe to see full table →

 For main-street businesses — cafés, gyms, service businesses — that include a commercial lease, you need to know your state's position before you start.
-In Florida, you either get a real estate licence or you work under someone who holds one.
+In Florida, you either get a real estate licence or you work under someone who holds one — and as shown in Section 2, that licence is closer to a few weeks of effort than a career detour.
 In Texas, you can structure a pure asset sale without one.
 In New Jersey, the answer depends on the deal's specific structure.

 The phrase "business broker licence" sounds like there should be one universal permit.
 That permit does not exist.
 Regulators slice what you do into buckets:

 - Real estate brokerage (state level, US & Australia): if you negotiate leases, premises, goodwill tied to a site, or "business opportunity" sales, some governments treat you like a real estate / business agent.
-That means licence, supervision, continuing education, and enforcement.
+That means licence, supervision, continuing education, and enforcement — but as Section 2 shows, the entry bar is low in time and money.

 - Securities / corporate finance (US federal, Singapore, Hong Kong): if you take commission to place equity, raise capital, or arrange share sales, regulators see you as a securities intermediary.
-That is heavily policed.
+That is heavily policed, with real exam difficulty and ongoing compliance cost — this is the genuinely hard licence, not real estate.

-- Unregulated "business transfer agent" work (UK, parts of Thailand, small local asset sales in SE Asia): matching a motivated seller with a buyer for an asset sale is often not policed, which is why good operators and total amateurs both exist in the same market.
+- Unregulated "business transfer agent" work (UK, parts of Thailand, small local asset sales in SE Asia): matching a motivated seller with a buyer for an asset sale is often not policed at the licence level, which is why good operators and total amateurs both exist in the same market — but registration, AML, and insurance obligations can still apply.

 Real estate angle (state-level licensing)

 Many US states view selling a "business opportunity" (the business, goodwill, lease, location, etc.) as something that falls under their real estate commission.
 You're normally expected to hold a state real estate license, or work under a licensed broker of record, to negotiate terms and collect a success fee.
-Florida and California are classic examples of this model.
+Florida and California are classic examples of this model — and classic examples of why this requirement is more accessible than its reputation, per Section 2.

 Securities / broker-dealer angle (federal)